CKOF-FM

-CKOF-FM (104.7 MHz) is a French-language commercial radio station in Gatineau, Quebec, serving the National Capital Region including Ottawa.
+CKOF-FM (104.7 MHz) is a French-language commercial radio station in Gatineau, Quebec, Canada, serving the National Capital Region including Ottawa.
 Owned and operated by Cogeco, it broadcasts a talk radio format, calling itself "104,7 FM".
 Some programming is shared with sister station CKOI-FM Montreal.
 The radio studios and offices are in the Chemin des Terres neighbourhood of Gatineau.

 CKOF-FM has an effective radiated power (ERP) of 31,000 watts, with a maximum of 100,000 watts.
 The transmitter is located in Camp Fortune, near Gatineau Park.

 History

 The station originally began broadcasting in 1968 on the AM band.
 It was CJRC, on 1150 kHz with a daytime power of 50,000 watts and a nighttime power of 5,000 watts as a class B station.
 It used a directional antenna with slightly different daytime and nighttime directional patterns in order to protect various other stations on that frequency – particularly CKOC in Hamilton, Ontario.

 The station was signed on the air on June 3, 1968 by Raymond Crepeau, Marcel Joyal, Robert Campeau and Gerard Moreau with the presence of Pierre Elliott Trudeau, the then-prime minister of Canada (and father of future prime minister Justin Trudeau) as part of the Radiomutuel network.
 Originally its headquarters were at the Sparks Street Mall in Ottawa but were later moved in the old city of Gatineau in the 1980s after a stay on Belfast Road in Ottawa.
 It became part of the Radiomédia network (later known as Corus Québec) on September 30, 1994, after Radiomutuel merged with Télémédia (that network's Gatineau station, CKCH, was closed down).

 On November 24, 2006, the CRTC authorized the station to switch to the FM band.
 The change of frequency forced CHMY's transmitter in Arnprior, formerly on 104.7, to move to 107.7 FM.
+The 104.7 MHz frequency was also used in Ottawa by 3077457 Nova Scotia Limited which was approved in 2005 to operate a tourist information station.
+The station, CIIO-FM later moved to 99.7 MHz in 2007.

 On April 16, 2007, at 7:00 a.m.
 EDT, CJRC made the move to the FM band on 104.7 MHz as CJRC-FM Le FM parlé de l'Outaouais.